TheSin-/rpi-img-builder/README.md

 rpi-img-builder
 ===============

-Script to build a minimal Debian sd card image for RPi and RPi2.
+Script to build custom sd card image for Raspberry Pi.

 ## Features:
 * Debian repository (Tested with Jessie so far)